lomen-org/llm-benchmarks/README.md

 1.  **Clone the repository (if you haven't already):**
     ```bash
     git clone <repository_url>
-    cd llm-benchmark
+    cd llm-benchmarks
     ```
 2.  **Install the package and its dependencies:**
-    It's recommended to use a virtual environment:
+    It is recommended to use a virtual environment:
     ```bash
     python -m venv venv
     source venv/bin/activate # On Windows use `venv\Scripts\activate`